David Beckham: Legal issues

-In September 2010, Beckham announced that he was making a court application against prostitute Irma Nici and several others over claims in the magazine In Touch that he had sex with her.
-His court application was dismissed under US freedom of speech laws and the magazine later accepted that the allegations against Beckham were untrue.
+In September 2010, Beckham announced that he was making a court application against prostitute Irma Nici and several others over claims in the magazine In Touch that he had had sex with her.
+His court application was dismissed under US freedom of speech laws, and the magazine later accepted that the allegations against Beckham were untrue.

 On 9 May 2019, at Bromley Magistrates Court, Beckham was banned from driving for six months.
-He previously pleaded guilty to using a mobile phone while driving his Bentley in central London on 21 November 2018.
+He previously pleaded guilty to using a mobile phone while driving on 21 November 2018.
 The court heard he was photographed by a member of the public holding a phone as he drove in "slowly moving" traffic.
-Beckham received six points on his licence to add to the six he already had for previous speeding matters.
-He was also fined £750, and ordered to pay £100 in prosecution costs and a £75 surcharge fee within seven days.
+Beckham received six points on his licence, to add to the six he already had for previous speeding matters.
+He was also fined £750, and ordered to pay £100 in prosecution costs and a £75 surcharge fee.

 Tattoos

 As of 2021, Beckham has more than 65 tattoos covering a large part of his body, including tattoos on his hands, neck and head.
 There are names of his sons Romeo, Cruz and Brooklyn, and of his wife Victoria.
 His wife's name, tattooed on his left forearm, is in the Devanagari script (used for the Hindi and Sanskrit languages, among others) because Beckham thought it would be "tacky" to have it in English.
 However, this was misspelt as the equivalent of "Vhictoria".
 In his autobiography David Beckham: My Side, he said that the idea of having tattoos came to him in 1999 after his son Brooklyn was born, following a conversation on the subject of tattoos with Mel B and her then-husband, Jimmy Gulzar.
 Beckham said: "When you see me, you see the tattoos.
 You see an expression of how I feel about Victoria and the boys.
 They're part of me."

-He has also added several tattoos that pay tribute to his daughter, Harper, as well as several tattoos with religious significance.
-In 2018, Beckham added to his collection with a tattoo of a solar system covering the left side of his scalp.
+He has several tattoos that pay tribute to his daughter, Harper, as well as several with religious significance.
+In 2018, Beckham added to his collection a tattoo of a solar system covering the left side of his scalp.
 Many of Beckham's tattoos were completed by the Manchester-based tattoo artist Louis Molloy.

-Outside football
+Leaked emails

+In 2015, a Portuguese company associated with Beckham's spokesman had their server hacked which contained personal emails from Beckham.
+Germany's Der Spiegel and France's L'Equipe published details of the hack, reporting how Beckham was angry at not being granted a knighthood in 2013, and that the Honours Committee was concerned about his tax affairs due to input from UK government department HMRC.
+Beckham's team stated some of the published emails were doctored, but they confirmed others as genuine.